-The OEB has also requested that HONI file a single application for distribution rates (including Hydro One Remote Communities Inc.) and transmission revenue requirement for the period from 2023 to 2027.
+In March 2018, the OEB requested that HONI file a single application for distribution and transmission revenue requirements for the period from 2023 to 2027.
 HONI intends to comply with this request.
 See also "Business of Hydro One - Distribution Business Segment - Regulation - Recent Distribution Rate Applications - HONI".